TylerofArk/can-of-books-backend/README.md

 ## Change Log

-08-29-2022 8:21pm - Application now has a fully-functional express server, with a GET route for the location resource.
+Ver.
+1.0.1 08-29-2022 8:21pm - Application now has a fully-functional express server, with a GET route for the location resource.

+Ver.
+1.0.2 08-30-2022 8:26 - GET, POST, DELETE functionality was added to both the frontend and the backend of the application.

 ## Credit and Collaborations
 https://mongoosejs.com/docs